cardano-foundation/CIPs/CIP-0120/README.md

 Furthermore, isolating one sentence per line, allows users to more easily isolate specific lines to comment upon.
-This gives each sentence an unambiguous reference point, which can be very useful for sharing and commenting.
+This gives each sentence an unambiguous reference point, which can be very useful for sharing and discussing.

 ### Versioning